pari-pugazh-m/Eduserve_Login_Automation/README.md

+#Note that this currently doesn’t work as the login process in Eduserve has been switched to Google login page.

 # Eduserve_Login_Automation
+Eduserve is a student portal for the institute Karunya, so this script will help you to log in and fill up the feedback page.
-To automate the _eduserve_ login using selenium framework and python
+To automate the _eduserve_ login using selenium framework and python,

 ## Requirements
 + Install the selenium package (for Python) using the command in the terminal